 Public engagement timeline

-Below is a schedule of public engagement opportunities in 2019 for this project, including the three planned community and stakeholder workshops and a second open house in the fall.
+Below is a schedule for some of the public engagement opportunities in 2019 for the SR 520 Program, including the three community and stakeholder workshops and two in-person open houses.

 Recap of July 11 workshop